imgly/pesdk-ios-examples/README.md

 }
 ```

-### Fixed filter stack
+### Fixed Filter Stack

-The `PhotoProcessor` allows to apply any list of filters to an image.
+The `IMGLYPhotoProcessor` allows to apply any list of filters to an image.
-In order to make the process easier and non-destructive, all the editor dialogs
+In order to make the process easier and non-destructive, all the editor view controllers
-use a fixed-filter-stack.
+use a fixed filter stack.
 That means that the order of the filters is immutable and
 the user just sets the parameters for the distinct filters.
-The input is always the originally take image, and the output image contains all the changes made.
+The input is always the originally taken image and the output image contains all the changes made.

 ### Choose available filters

 As the example app demonstrates we added MANY filters to choose from.
-To select a set of filter change the `availableFilterList` method of the instance-factory.
+To select a set of filter change the `availableFilterList` method of the instance factory.
 It simply returns an array of filter types.
 Those will be used inside the framework.

 ### License